 The Aboriginal people have an important spiritual bond with the land.
 Their spiritual belief centres on spirit beings from the creation era, who emerged to give form and life to the earth.
 At the end of their work, these beings departed or rested in the landscape.
-They retained their powers to influence the life of humans and are considered to be a vital force in the continuation of human life, local Aboriginal culture and the productivity of the land.
+They people and culture culture and art art and people people and environment people and belief people and ceremony caring for country rock art past present future cultural tradition archaeology and science hunting and gathering retained their powers to influence the life of humans and are considered to be a vital force in the continuation of human life, local Aboriginal culture and the productivity of the land.